Breaking a novel image encryption scheme based on improved hyperchaotic sequences: Cryptanalysis

-To verify the above analysis, some experiments were made.
-Beside the pair of known plain-image and the corresponding cipher-image shown in Fig.~\ref{figure:plaintextattack1}, another plain-image ``Babarra" and the encrypted version, shown in Figs.~\ref{figure:plaintextattack}a), b), respectively, are used.
+To verify the above analysis, some experiments were performed.
+Beside the pair of known plain-image and the corresponding cipher-image shown in Fig.~\ref{figure:plaintextattack1}, another plain-image ``Babarra" and the encrypted version, shown in Fig.~\ref{figure:plaintextattack}a), and Fig.~\ref{figure:plaintextattack}b), respectively, are used.
 Then, the obtained equivalent secret key is used to decrypt the cipher-image shown in Fig.~\ref{figure:plaintextattack1}c) and the recovery result is shown in Fig.~\ref{figure:plaintextattack}c), which is identical with the original version.